 - Combined: ~49.5%

-Montgomery County’s 3.2% local tax — the highest of any MD county — combined with MD’s 5.75% state rate puts MoCo at a meaningfully higher bracket than DC NoVA’s 5.75% VA-only rate.
+Montgomery County’s 3.2% local tax (the highest of any MD county) combined with MD’s 5.75% state rate puts MoCo at a meaningfully higher bracket than DC NoVA’s 5.75% VA-only rate.
 Bethesda buyers face a ~3pt premium vs. their Arlington counterparts on the state-and-local stack.

-Verify with your CPA — combined-rate math depends on filing status, AGI thresholds for NIIT, and the actual MD bracket your income lands in.
+Verify with your CPA: combined-rate math depends on filing status, AGI thresholds for NIIT, and the actual MD bracket your income lands in.

 Why cost seg pays more if you live in Bethesda

 A typical $500K–$1.2M out-of-state STR reclassifies 24–32% of basis under permanent 100% bonus depreciation.
-At Bethesda’s combined bracket (~49.5%), every $1 of accelerated depreciation is worth ~$0.495 in Year-1 cash savings.
+The federal Year-1 benefit is worth ~$0.408 on every $1 of accelerated depreciation (37% + 3.8% NIIT); the MD state and Montgomery County local portions are deferred over MACRS rather than taken in Year 1.

 The Bethesda-specific advantage: dual-income households are particularly common in NIH research + hospital medicine pairings.
-If one spouse works at NIH or a hospital with flexible hours (lab director, on-call attending, part-time clinical), that spouse can credibly claim Real Estate Professional Status (REPS — 750+ hours + >50% personal services in real estate).
+If one spouse works at NIH or a hospital with flexible hours (lab director, on-call attending, part-time clinical), that spouse can credibly claim Real Estate Professional Status (REPS: 750+ hours + >50% personal services in real estate).
 REPS converts ALL rental losses into non-passive, expanding the strategy beyond the STR exception under Reg. §1.469-1T(e)(3)(ii).

-Where Bethesda-area investors are buying
+Where do Bethesda-area investors buy property?

 Bethesda investors flow capital to STR markets within a 1-3 hour drive or short flight:

-- Outer Banks, NC — Atlantic coastal STR, 6-hour drive.
+- Outer Banks, NC: Atlantic coastal STR, 6-hour drive.

-- 30A / Destin, FL — Florida 0% state tax, premium beachfront, direct DCA/IAD flights.
+- 30A / Destin, FL: Florida 0% state tax, premium beachfront, direct DCA/IAD flights.

-- Smoky Mountains (Pigeon Forge, Gatlinburg) — Tennessee 0% state tax, cabin STR.
+- Smoky Mountains (Pigeon Forge, Gatlinburg): Tennessee 0% state tax, cabin STR.

-- Charleston, SC — Historic walkable, strong year-round ADR.
+- Charleston, SC: Historic walkable, strong year-round ADR.

-- Deep Creek Lake, MD — Closest weekend STR, 3-hour drive within MD (different MD county = different local tax stack).
+- Deep Creek Lake, MD: Closest weekend STR, 3-hour drive within MD (different MD county = different local tax stack).

 A real Bethesda investor’s worked example